mranish592/remote-code/README.md

   ```

   ### Real-time collaboration demo
-  1. Write some code, copy the URL, and paste it into a different browser (it could also be a different device).
+  1. Write some code, click on collaborate button to copy the URL.
+Paste it into a different browser/tab (it could also be a different device).
   2. Make changes in one browser and observe real-time changes in another.

 ## Technical details